 Unfortunately, by the time Lake arrived, so had the police.
 Even more unfortunate was that they picked up on Lake’s abnormal behavior quickly, and instead of releasing Ng, began to question Lake.

-Things went from bad to worse when Lake handed over a driver’s license that bore no resemblance to him – and when it was discovered that the man in the license, Robin Stapely, had been missing for several months.
+Things went from bad to worse when Lake handed over a driver’s license that bore no resemblance to him – and when it was discovered that the man in the license, Scott Stapely, had been missing for several months.

 Furthermore, police found a gun equipped with an illegal silencer in the trunk of Lake’s car which was registered to a Paul Cosner, another missing San Francisco resident.